 - As Long as It Sounds Foreign: Her official name sounds vaguely French, but is little more than gibberish — literally translated, it means something like "flower said Lee".
 The actual spelling for what her name is likely to mean would be Fleur de Lis — "flower of the lily", the term for the symbols in her cutie mark.

 - Attention Whore: She spends half her screen time striking poses and acting vaguely clingy towards Fancypants.

-- Fleur de Lis: Her cutie mark, which led to her name.
+- Fleur de Lis: Her cutie mark consists of three of them.

 - Offscreen Teleportation: During her thirty seconds on screen, if the camera is off her for any amount of time she tends to be in a different spot in relation to Fancypants, such as nuzzling him from one side, then relaxing on his back on the other in half a second.